qlik-oss/core-website/docs/documentation/services/qix-engine.md

 * High memory usage is usually the result of many cached results.
 * As long as paging does not occur, high memory usage is a good thing.

-## QIX Engine CPU utilization and scaling over cores
+## CPU utilization and scaling over cores

 QIX Engine leverages the processor to dynamically create aggregations as needed in real time, which results in a fast, flexible, and intuitive user